Skip to content

 By Justin DeMarchiJanuary 21, 20265 min read

-Most founders who have been posting on LinkedIn for six months or more have a useful data set they are not using.
+Most founders who have been posting for six months or more are sitting on a useful data set they have never opened.

-They think about content planning as a forward-looking problem.
-What should I post next?
-What topics am I missing?
-What formats should I try?
+They treat content planning as a forward-looking problem.
+What should I post next.
+What topics am I missing.
+What formats should I try.

 A content audit is a structured review of what you have published, with the goal of identifying patterns you cannot see post by post.